cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 At the time of writing, it is expected that the models will generally be processed by a software developer, within a software development environment.
-Developers are therefore advised in general to only import CDDL models from authoritative sources, as with any other source code they might want to integrate.
+Developers are therefore advised in general to treat CDDL models with the same care as any other source code.

 # IANA Considerations